gitlabhq/gitlabhq/doc/gitlab-geo/README.md

-# GitLab Geo
+# Geo (Geo Replication)

 > **Notes:**
-- GitLab Geo is part of [GitLab Premium][ee].
+- Geo is part of [GitLab Premium][ee].
 - Introduced in GitLab Enterprise Edition 8.9.
   We recommend you use it with at least GitLab Enterprise Edition 10.0 for basic Geo features, or latest version for a better experience.
 - You should make sure that all nodes run the same GitLab version.
-- GitLab Geo requires PostgreSQL 9.6 and Git 2.9 in addition to GitLab's usual [minimum requirements](../install/requirements.md)
+- Geo requires PostgreSQL 9.6 and Git 2.9 in addition to GitLab's usual [minimum requirements](../install/requirements.md)
-- Using GitLab Geo in combination with High Availability is considered **GA** in GitLab Enterprise Edition 10.4
+- Using Geo in combination with High Availability is considered **GA** in GitLab Enterprise Edition 10.4

 >**Note:**
-GitLab Geo changes significantly from release to release.
+Geo changes significantly from release to release.
 Upgrades **are** supported and [documented](#updating-the-geo-nodes), but you should ensure that you're following the right version of the documentation for your installation!
 The best way to do this is to follow the documentation from the `/help` endpoint on your **primary** node, but you can also navigate to [this page on GitLab.com](https://gitlab.com/gitlab-org/gitlab-ee/blob/master/doc/gitlab-geo/README.md) and choose the appropriate release from the `tags` dropdown, e.g., `v10.0.0-ee`.

-GitLab Geo allows you to replicate your GitLab instance to other geographical locations as a read-only fully operational version.
+Geo allows you to replicate your GitLab instance to other geographical locations as a read-only fully operational version.

 ## Overview